 Spread over two years the modules combine theory and practice, classroom trainings and field demonstrations.
-Each module is organized within a four-month period with an introductory webinar, a oneweek "residential" activity including field visits.
-Finally, participants have to submit a graduation project to receive their ECTS credits.
+Each module is organized within a four-month period with an introductory webinar, a one-week "residential" activity and some follow-up work typically based around cases that theUMT participants bring from their own work environments.